PYnative

 • The solution is provided at the end of each question.

-• When you complete each question, you will be more familiar with random data generation techniques in Python.
+• As you complete each question, you will become more familiar with random data generation techniques in Python

 Refer to the following tutorials to solve the exercise.